Conjugating contemporaneity and heritage

 Thus, the solution adopted is a system of freight elevators containing the waiting room and a sector for parcels and luggage.
 The passenger buys his ticket, checks his luggage and goes to the waiting room.
 When the departure time arrives, he says goodbye to those who have gone to see him off, who remain in the fixed area of the waiting room, and is taken down to the bus.
 In this way, the passenger is safe at all times and in an air-conditioned environment, never being able to walk on the platform area.

 When the platform with the waiting room descends, the gap generated in the building becomes an inner courtyard with natural elements, thus generating a hybrid landscape between natural and artificial, fixed and mobile.

-TES has been widely published both in national and international media as the newspapers La Nación, Clarín, Italian magazine l’Arca and the British book Making Cities Work
+The TES project has been widely published in national media such as La Nación newspaper, Clarín newspaper, the Italian magazine l’Arca or the book Making Cities Work.

 built area > 50.000 m2 / 538.196 sqft